ztbochanski/react-development-guide/react-basics/README.md

 #### ES6 Introduces Promises

-`.then` is used when a promise is resolved and can keep being chained together to continue resolve and returning what information you need from an object much like our _callback hell_ can return information from an object
+Promises are a way to run asynchronous code, _or code that depends on a response from one event before it can execute the next set of instructions, we are not sure when or if it will complete._ `.then` is used when a promise is resolved and can keep being chained together to continue resolve and returning what information you need from an object much like our _callback hell_ can return information from an object

 _A new promise is passed a function that will be in a state of **pending** until either the `resolve` or `reject` has been called_